Skip to main content

 Be Clear About Limits, and Equip Staff to Help

-That is a trust issue as much as an accessibility issue.
+That affects trust as well as accessibility.
 Clear information about what is and is not available helps people choose the right route and prepare for what they need.

 Accessible journeys also do not end with the interface.
 Staff do not need perfect knowledge of every condition.
 They need the confidence to start a respectful conversation, avoid assumptions, and solve problems.